NobsterTheLobster/Xamarin.Forms.GridView/README.md

  # Xamarin.Forms.GridView
 A working!
-GridView for xamarin forms with grouping and selection visual state support.
+GridView for xamarin forms with grouping, pull to refresh and selection visual state support.

 Supports UWP (ItemsPanelTemplate set to ItemsWrapGrid), Android (Recycler)  and IOS (UICollectionView)